walder/Skynet-IADS/README.md

 ## Placing units
 This tutorial assumes you are familiar on how to set up a SAM site in DCS.
 If not I suggest you watch [this video](https://www.youtube.com/watch?v=YZPh-JNf6Ww) by the Grim Reapers.
 Place the IADS elements you wish to add on the map.
-Currently only russian units have been tested although western units should work just as fine.
 ![Mission Editor IADS Setup](https://github.com/walder/Skynet-IADS/raw/master/images/iads-setup.png)

 ## Preparing a SAM site